MadhanRavuru/MadhanRavuru.github.io/_posts/2019-12-20-PointRCNN.md

 | *Performance with different value of context width $$\eta$$* |

 #### Losses of 3D bounding box regression
 We have proposed the bin-based localization for the generation of 3D box proposals.
 We will now compare the performances with different types of 3D box regression loss used for stage-1 sub-network, which include the residual-based loss ([RB-loss](https://arxiv.org/abs/1711.06396)), residual-cos-based loss (RCB-loss), corner loss ([CN-loss](https://arxiv.org/abs/1712.02294)), partial-bin-based loss ([PBB-loss](https://arxiv.org/abs/1711.08488)), and our full bin-based loss (BB-loss).
-RCB-loss encodes ∆θ of RB-loss by (cos(∆θ), sin(∆θ)) to remove the ambiguity of angle regression.
+RCB-loss encodes $$\delta\theta$$ of RB-loss by $$(cos(\delta\theta), sin(\delta\theta))$$ to remove the ambiguity of angle regression.
 Using 100 proposals from stage-1, recall curves with IoU thresholds 0.5 and 0.7 are shown below.
 Our full bin-based loss function has higher recall and converges faster with both IoU thresholds in comparison to all other loss functions.
 The PBB-loss achieves similar recall as BB-loss with slow convergence speed.
 Both PBB-loss and BB-loss have significantly higher recall than other losses.
 By improving the angle regression targets, the improved RCB-loss shows good recall than RB-loss.

 | ![recallcurve]({{ site.baseurl }}/images/recallcurve.png) |